Facebook SEO tips to improve your page

 - Page Title – Trying to capture search engine traffic?
 Having a Facebook page with a keyword laden title is a good start.
 However, you don’t want to go overboard.
 Make sure humans can read it too!

 - Page URL – Before you decide on what URL to choose for your Facebook business page, you should carefully think about it before you decide.
+You must check a good resource to find more enlightening pieces of information about Facebook business pages.
 Consider the short term and the long term to make sure you don’t leave anything out.

 - About Text – You don’t get a lot of characters here, but you should fill it with relevant keyword rich text that explains more about your business, website, band, or whatever.
 Text is your friend.